Gina Villalobos

 Gina Villalobos is an American singer-songwriter and composer.
-From 1992 thorough 2013, she extensively toured and recorded in the United States, the UK and Europe, writing songs and making music in bands and as a solo artist.
-Counting her most recent release, Sola (2014), Villalobos has released five solo studio albums.
+From 1992 thorough 2013, she extensively toured and recorded in the US, UK and Europe, writing songs and making music in bands and as a solo artist.
+Villalobos has released five solo studio albums, the most recent of which is Sola (2014).
 She continues to sing and compose in her work as a music creator at Feverpitch, where she services the motion picture industry, specifically those companies making movie trailer music.
 She creates sound effects, produces music, and composes original scores.

-Early life
+Early life, family and education

-Villalobos spent her childhood in the Santa Monica Mountain community of Lake Sherwood, California.
-By way of inspiration, Gina's mother handed down her passion for music, while her father Reynaldo Villalobos is an acclaimed cinematographer and director.
-By the time she was seven, Villalobos was teaching herself guitar, and began her music career at the end of college.
+Villalobos spent her childhood in Lake Sherwood, California, a Santa Monica Mountains community.
+She was inspired by her mother's passion for music and her father Reynaldo Villalobos's work as an acclaimed cinematographer and director.
+By the time she was seven years old, Villalobos was teaching herself guitar.
+She began her music career at the end of college in Santa Barbara, California.